Multiple Facts and Shared Dimensions

 For example, would want to build a metric that counts the visits of all users that had a login last month.

-Since there is no direct connection between visits and logins to join on, need to build an intermediate field per user in the users
+Since there is no direct connection between visits and logins to join on, need to go through the shared user in the users

 entity